chegewara/esp32sx-c-plus-wrappers/README.md

 1001. azureIoT            `???`

+---

+## Devices and sensors
+1. DS18B20 - oneWire

-If anyone will find this repository useful and would like to support me on paypal, i dont mind.
+If anyone find this repository useful and would like to support me on paypal, i dont mind.